How Adyen Is Simultaneously Disrupting Banks And The Payments Industry (OTCMKTS:ADYEY)

 I believe Adyen's value proposition in comparison to PayPal is showcased by eBay (EBAY) employing Adyen's payments platform instead of PayPal - after a decade-long marriage with PayPal.
 Ever since 2003, eBay's primary payment processor has been PayPal.
 However, in 2018, eBay announced it would integrate Adyen's payments platform, providing this reasoning:

 'After careful consideration, we believe that we can offer a more seamless experience while giving buyers and sellers more choice for payment and payout options.
-At the same time, we believe we can capture significantly better economics while reducing overall selling costs.'
+At the same time, we believe we can capture significantly better economics while reducing overall selling costs.' - Devin Wenig, CEO, eBay

 eBay recognised that Adyen's platform would lead to a greater buyer conversion rate, while simultaneously reducing selling costs.
 This is the reason why a lot of large enterprises have integrated Adyen's platform, since it is simply the best platform to suit their needs.
 For international enterprises, there is a clear economic incentive to move to Adyen's platform.